Why Novavax Stock Is Soaring Today

 What happened

-Shares of Novavax (NASDAQ: NVAX) were soaring 13.6% higher as of 11:03 a.m.
-ET on Friday.
-The big gain came after the U.S. Food and Drug Administration (FDA) announced plans to convene the Vaccines and Related Biological Products Advisory Committee (VRBPAC) on June 7.
-The key focus of this advisory committee meeting will be to discuss the Emergency Use Authorization (EUA) filing submitted by Novavax for its COVID-19 vaccine NVX-CoV2373.
+Shares of Novavax (NASDAQ: NVAX) were soaring 12.9% as of 11:24 a.m.
+ET on Monday.
+The gain continues the momentum that started on Friday after the Food and Drug Administration (FDA) announced plans to convene an advisory committee to review the Emergency Use Authorization (EUA) filing for Novavax's COVID-19 vaccine.

+Also, investors could be more optimistic about the near-term demand for COVID vaccines in general.
+Dr. Deborah Birx, the former White House Coronavirus Response Task Force coordinator, warned in an interview with CBS on Sunday that the southern U.S. could experience a summer surge of coronavirus cases.

 So what